Royal Rumble match: Prize

 With the first brand extension introduced in mid-2002, the 30 male entrants from 2003 to 2006 consisted of 15 wrestlers from the Raw and SmackDown brands, respectively.
-At first, the winner of the match received a shot for their brand's top championship, either the World Heavyweight Championship or WWE Championship.
+At first, the winner of the match received a shot for their brand's top championship, either the original World Heavyweight Championship or the WWE Championship.
 Starting in 2004, the Royal Rumble winner had the option of challenging for either brand's top championship.
 For instance, Chris Benoit switched from SmackDown to Raw after winning the 2004 event to challenge for Raw's top championship at the time.
 From 2007 to 2010, participants from the ECW brand competed along with the Raw and SmackDown brands, with the ECW Championship added as an option, although no winner ever chose it.
 During ECW's participation, the entries for each brand were not evenly divided.
 The ECW Championship was deactivated in 2010, leaving the two remaining titles until they were unified in December 2013 as the WWE World Heavyweight Championship.
 This singular option lasted until the brand extensions' return in 2016, which introduced the Universal Championship, as the WWE World Heavyweight Championship reverted to being called the WWE Championship.
 Like the first brand extension, the winner of the 2017 event earned a match for their brand's top championship, the Universal Championship or WWE Championship, but beginning with the 2018 event, the winner has a choice.
-NXT - WWE's developmental brand - was elevated to rain roster status from September 2019 until September 2021, during that time NXT's top championships (the NXT Championship for men and the NXT Women's Championship for women) were also eligible choices.
-This ended when NXT reverted back to developmental status in September 2021.
+NXT - WWE's developmental brand - was elevated to main roster status from September 2019 until September 2021, during that time NXT's top championships (the NXT Championship for men and the NXT Women's Championship for women) were also eligible choices.
+This ended when NXT reverted back to developmental status in September 2021, though in February 2025, the NXT Women's Championship became a eligible choice once more, but it is yet to be confirmed if the NXT Championship is as well.
 Since the return of the brand extension, the number of participants from each brand has not been evenly divided, as matches have also featured NXT wrestlers, as well has surprise entrants such as WWE Hall of Famers and/or debuting wrestlers.